Balanjani/44643Sec03Team01Spring2024FinalProject/README.md

 ### Achievements:
 ### As a team, we effectively distributed code-functionalites in different pages equally among team members and successfully completed them.
 ####
+## SPRINT 06:
+### Objective: Added Picker view for Gender Constraint, Added Lottie Animation view, Replaced Munchmap logo with action with button, Added alert msg if the user does not give valid age, height, weight.
+Created forget password Screen, Updated slider functionality, and a few other functionalities.
+### Achievements:
+### As a team, we efficiently allocated coding tasks across different pages among team members, ensuring an equitable distribution of functionalities.
+Consequently, we were able to accomplish our objectives effectively and within the specified time frame.